APTrust/dart/README.md

 ./jsdoc.sh
 ```

-After running that, check the index.html file in the docs directory, which the
+After running that, open the file `docs/DART/2.0.0/index.html` in your browser.
-command will create if it doesn't already exist.